purdue-cs193-fall-2019/homework-1-sapostu/index.md

 ## Sil Apostu's First CS193 Homework

+# Things I love about CS193
+- It is student led
+- No homework or test in this course
+- If you do the work, it is very possible to get an A
+- It is a CS credit course that can go toward getting my BS in Computer Science

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.